n4ogw/so2sdr/_posts/2015-07-31-reference.md

-Two separate sets of macros are stored by the program, one for CW and one for SSB.
-So2sdr currently doesn't have a built-in way to record voice messages, but external devices can be used with CAT or OTRSP macros (see below).
+Two separate sets of macros are stored by the program, one for CW and one for voice.
+In voice modes external scripts (by default pulseaudio and gstreamer) are used to play and record messages.

 * {CALL} :     callsign